 How a tattoo comes out on your skin will depend almost as much on the artist as it does on the tools.

 Some people can achieve amazing, hyper-saturated results with a tattoo machine.

-Others argue that they see a deeper, more fleshed out result from their Tebori work.
+Others argue that they see a deeper, more fleshed-out result from their Tebori work.

 Do Tebori Tattoos Heal Better?

-Because the skin is less traumatized, it may heal more quickly and evenly than a tattoo applied with a machine.
+It may heal more quickly and evenly than a tattoo applied with a machine.